abhishek8094/Capital-Shop/README.md

 # Capital Shop
  <h2> Introduction </h2>
  <p>I have completed my major project the Ecommerce <b>Capital shop </b> .I have used the tech stack HTML5, Tailwind CSS , Javascript and ReactJs .I have completed better UI .
-In this project I have learned about so many fatures.
+In this project I have learned about so many features.
 So </p>

  <h3>Features includes 🚀</h3>
   <ul>